- Download our Moving to Turkey Guide (PDF)

-If expats are willing to negotiate, use common sense, and keep their wits about them, finding suitable, well-priced accommodation in Turkey will be a relatively pain-free and straightforward process.
+If expats are willing to negotiate, use common sense, and keep their wits about them, finding suitable, well-priced accommodation in Turkey should be a straightforward process.
 Housing is widespread and varied, with many great deals to be found.
-It is also a feasible and popular option for expats to buy property in Turkey, as property rates are much lower than in many other European states.
+It is also a feasible and popular option for expats to buy property in Turkey, as property rates are fairly low.

 Types of accommodation in Turkey

 There are many types of accommodation available in Turkey, from flats and apartments to houses, condominiums and luxury villas.
 The price of property in Turkey varies greatly according to the type and quality of a residence, its location, how recently it was constructed, and whether or not it has parking facilities (parking space is at a premium in Turkish cities, especially in Istanbul).
 As can be expected, property prices are generally higher in urban areas than in rural areas.